XKirby/Dokapon-Kingdom-Randomizer/README.md

 ## HOW TO USE

-This randomizer will work with the Wii version of Dokapon Kindom and the PC version of Dokapon Kingdom.
+This randomizer will work with the Wii version of Dokapon Kindom and the PC (Steam) version of Dokapon Kingdom.
 Depending on which version you have, there's different steps to take.
 You'll want to have a zip archive extracter at the ready.
 I recommend 7zip.

 ### For the Wii version: